 ENV 695 Topics in Environmental Science (A).
 Designed for the student who wishes to gain experience in a special field of study.
 Details reflect student demand, needs, topics of interest, and instructor availability.
 1-3 Cr.
 By Arrangement.

 ENV 699 Independent Study in Environmental Science (A).
 Designed individually through consultation between student and instructor to suit the student's needs and interests and the special competence of the instructor.
 Additional requirements may be imposed by the department.
 1-6 Cr.
 By Arrangement.

 ENV 704 Research Thesis (A).
 Individual investigation of an original research problem to be submitted in a format acceptable to satisfy the requirements for the master's degree as determined by department rules and regulations.
 1-6 Cr.
 Every Semester.

-ENV 705 Graduate Research Seminar (A).
+ENV 705 Instroduction to Graduate Study and Research (A).
 The student takes two semester-long 1 credit seminars during the first year of the graduate program.
 Fall: Steps in the program, designing a thesis research project and critical review of scientific papers, Spring: scientific writing and critical review of scientific papers.
 1-2 Cr.
 Every Semester.